-A popular attraction, the waterfall rises on streams emanating from the Godavari River.
-Located in the middle of a verdant forest, it flows over a broad granite rock wall to jump down a distance of 65 feet.
+This is a popular attraction.
+The waterfall rises on streams emanating from the Godavari River.
+It's located in the middle of a verdant forest, and the water flows over a broad granite rock wall and down to a distance of 65 feet.
 The surrounding forest is home to various small animals and birds.
-The waterfall is about 37km from Nirmal (known for its wooden toys) and 47km from Adilabad town.
+The waterfall is about 39 km from Nirmal city, which is known for its wooden toys, and 47 km from Adilabad town.

-About 42km from Nirmal, the Kuntala waterfall tests your physical fitness.
+About 42km from Nirmal, the Kuntala Waterfall is a test of your physical fitness.
 To reach the bottom of the waterfall, which jumps over 140 feet, you must descend nearly 400 steps.
-The more adventurous can try reaching the waterfall's base over the boulders or ascending to the top of the waterfall.
-But remember, both are risky ventures, and the area is remote, so it may not be easy to get help if there is an accident.
+The more adventurous can try reaching the waterfall's base over boulders or ascending to its top.
+Both are risky ventures, and the area is remote, so be warned that it may not be easy to get help if an accident occurs.

-It is difficult to reach this waterfall, with the final five km to be covered on foot through a dense jungle.
+It is difficult to reach this waterfall as the final 5km are covered on foot through a dense jungle.
+Hence, make sure you're accompanied by a villager to guide you.
 The waterfall rises on the Kadam River, a tributary of the Godavari.
 After jumping down 100 feet, the water collects in a pool at the bottom.
-The waterfall is about 38km from Nirmal and 60km from Adilabad town.
+The waterfall is about 42km from Nirmal and 57km from Adilabad town.
 The foot trail starts from Tarnam Khurd village.

-Located in the Nallamala forest, the waterfall is about 185km from Hyderabad.
-The cascade cuts through the dense forest in a silvery haze as it falls through a distance of 150 feet.
-There is a small Shivling at the bottom of the wall.
-The water collects at the bottom to flow out as a stream that joins the Krishna River.
-Check if adventure tour operators hold river crossings, trekking, etc., nearby.
+Located in the Nallamala forest, the waterfall is about 175km from Hyderabad.
+The cascade cuts through dense forest in a silvery haze as it falls through a distance of 150 feet.
+There is a small shivling at the bottom, where the water collects and flows out as a stream that joins the Krishna river.
+You can check if adventure tour operators hold river crossings, trekking activities, etc., nearby.

-At 120km from Bhadrachalam, this waterfall can be reached by a short trek through a forested zone.
-But the trouble is worth it.
-It is born from the Cheekupally stream, flows over a rocky tableland and then jumps down the sheer rock face.
-Post monsoon, the waterfall breaks into many cascades over the broad brim of the rock face, earning it the nickname "Niagara of Telangana."
+At 120km from Bhadrachalam, this waterfall can be reached by a short trek through a forested zone and it's worth the trouble.
+Born from the Cheekupally stream, it flows over a rocky tableland and then jumps down the sheer rock face.
+Post-monsoon the waterfall breaks into many cascades over the broad brim of the rock face, earning it the nickname of "the Telangana Niagara."